AusClimateService/npcp/reports/phase1/phase1report.md

-_A version of this report has been submitted to the [Journal of Southern Hemisphere Earth System Science](https://connectsci.au/es) for publication._
+_A version of this report has been published in the scientific literature:
+Irving D, Takbash A, Peter J, Gammon A, Dowdy A, Dao TL, Kapoor A, Black M, Jakob D, Grose M (2026).
+[An intercomparison of climate model bias correction methods across Australia](https://doi.org/10.1071/ES25023). *Journal of Southern Hemisphere Earth Systems Science*.
+76(2), ES25023. doi:10.1071/ES25023._

 # Phase 1 Report